erg-lang/erg/doc/zh_CN/syntax/20_naming_rule.md

     None -> log "None"
 ```

 Objects with side effects always end with `!`.
-Procedures and procedural methods, and mutable types.
+Procedures and procedural 方法, and mutable types.
 However, the `Proc` type itself is not mutable.

 ``` erg